abudri/Docker/HW_and_Projects/Day_3/project/phase4/README.md

 #### **Bonuses: Add Health Checks!**

-Healthchecks are of course in the `docker-compose.yml` file of this directory.
+Health checks are of course in the `docker-compose.yml` file of this directory.

 I added the postgres health check based on this simple example: https://github.com/peter-evans/docker-compose-healthcheck